Empty Nest Syndrome

 When is it time to get help?

 It’s normal to feel sad or out-of-sorts when your children leave home.
 The house can feel big and empty and you may feel like you have to get to know your spouse all over again as the focus has been on your children for so long!
-Once you get used to your new normal, life can be so exciting.
-You can feel like newlyweds again and discover your own interests and feel free!
+Once you get used to your new normal, life can be exciting again.
+You may be able to feel like newlyweds again and discover your own interests and feel free!
 However, if you are simply not able to come to terms with your new life without your children in it on a daily basis, or you are feeling alienated from your spouse, and maybe even your own life and identity, it may be time to seek help.

-Our therapists will support you (and your spouse – together or separately) and empower you to get through this major change in your life.
-We can share coping strategies and tools you can use to help you get through this time of transition and help you to see the opportunities that may now exist.
-We can assist you in setting realistic goals and timelines for those goals.
-With support, you can come out of this life-altering transition more resilient and better able to cope with all of life’s changes.
+Our therapists will support you (and if needed, your spouse – together or separately) and empower you to get through this major change in your life.
+We can educate, share coping strategies and tools you can use to help you get through this time of transition, provide support, and help you to see the opportunities that may now exist.
+We can also assist you in setting realistic goals and timelines for those goals.